-Once you have received medical attention and diagnosed your condition, you should immediately contact a brain injury lawyer in Albany.
+Once you have received medical attention and diagnosed your condition, you should immediately contact an Albany brain injury lawyer.
 He or she will understand the severity of your condition and how your life may be affected as a result of the brain injury.
 This will help your attorney value your claim and determine an accurate estimate of the compensation you may be owed.

 Call 1-844-RESULTS to contact an Albany brain injury attorney.